-Most common reusable media specifically manufactured for blasting can be used in ZERO cabinets.
-The listing of media sizes shown in this section and in Figure 3 are provided as a guideline only.
+Most common reusable media (with the appropriate metering valve, as noted in Paragraph 1.10) specifically manufactured for blasting can be used in ZERO cabinets.
+The listing of media sizes shown in this section and in Figure 4 are provided as a guideline only.
 The guideline is based on standard 3/16" orifice nozzle and average conditions with variables such as blast pressure, media-air mixture, visibility inside the cabinet, humidity, and reclaimer cleaning-rate.